robotic foundational models vs LLMs

 Hurts when:

-• touch sensors are missing or out of sync
+• Touch data missing or out of sync

-So, what can really help move the red curve upwards?
-Making it more smooth.
+So the main question is: what can really help move the red curve upwards making it smooth?

-• context bandwidth: motion sketches, affordances, steerable skills
+• more context bandwidth: motion sketches, hints on object use, skills you can steer

-• fleet ops + teleop flywheels: to keep the data loop intact
+• fleet ops + teleop: keep the data loop running with human assist when needed

 Let's probably understand a few of them more deeply👇